SwarmMarkets/open-dotc/docs/TechnicalRequirements/OpenDotc/v2/structures/DotcStructuresV2.md

 Defines the types of validity states an offer can have in the DOTC system.

 _Enum representing different states of offer validity, like non-existent or fully taken.
-- NotExist: Indicates the offer does not exist.
+- NotTaken: The offer has not been taken.
-- Partial: Represents a Partial Taking offer type where `taker` can take not the full amount of assets.
-- Fully: Represents a Fully Taking offer type where `taker` should take the full amount of assets._
+- Cancelled: The offer has been cancelled.
+- PartiallyTaken: The offer has been partially taken.
+- FullyTaken: The offer has been fully taken._

 ```solidity
 enum OfferFillType {